inanna-malick/akka-streams-example/README.md

       }
 ```

 note that the above are vals, not defs.
 They can be reused, and no processing occurs until they are materialized.
 Cool, no?
+    - except for the throttle.toPublisher calls :(. nvm.

 final append: no processing has occured, no api calls made.
 We've just described what we want to do.
 Now make it so.
-Having created these high-level descriptions of computations to be performed, we can then append them to a Flow\[Subreddit\] \(created using the result of the popular Subreddits api call or the list of subreddits provided as command line arguments if present\)
+Having created these high-level descriptions of computations to be performed, we can then append them to a Flow\[Subreddit\] and materialize.
+- explain what is a flow. sim detail to duct.
+- explain materializing stream. link to reactivestream sub/pub interface, mention that it's built on top of actors

 ```scala